mstksg/inCode/copy/entries/singletons-4.md

 [^slambda]: `(@@)` (and as we see shortly, the `singFun` functions) are all implemented in terms of `SLambda`, the "singleton" for functions.
-Understanding the details of the implementation of `SLambda` aren't particularly important.
+Understanding the details of the implementation of `SLambda` aren't particularly important for the purposes of this introduction.

 So we can write: